Esri/cdf-provider-duckdb/README.md

 ### Step 3 - Create your own custom data provider for your data source:
 - To create a new custom data feed you need to make a data provider. `cd` into your new app directory and then do `cdf createprovider <customprovidername>`
 - This will add a `/providers` folder and within this there will be a folder named what you named it above
+- You will want to decide if your provider is a pass through provider or a full fetch provider.
+More info [here](https://developers.arcgis.com/enterprise-sdk/guide/custom-data-feeds/create-a-custom-data-feed-provider/) about the differences
 - Within the provider there is a `model.js` file which handles the logic for fetching the data and returning GeoJSON
 - For a simple example on how this works see `providers/csv` which is forked from [koop-provider-csv](https://github.com/koopjs/koop-provider-csv).
 The `model.js` reads from a `config/default.json` which contains metadata and information about the schema structure of the csv.
 It then uses [Papaparse](https://www.papaparse.com/) to read the csv and then translate it to GeoJSON (see `utils/translate-csv.js`)
 - After adding code to fetch your data from your datasource and return as GeoJSON, test the server with `npm start` which should display a list of routes in the terminal